 Comments: Materials are not adequately developed at this point to determine the degree to which the developer may commit to sustainable features that exceed what the Massachusetts Building Code requires.
 Current plans do not indicate areas of PV or solar hot water panels.
+No change.

-j.
 Exterior lighting.

 Comments: The latest application materials include a site lighting plan, with reference to both building-mounted and pole-mounted fixtures.
 It is not clear whether they are Dark Sky compliant.
 Depending upon the project's visibility from School Street, and given the project's significant elevation off of the public way, consideration could be given to substituting bollard-mounted fixtures for pole-mounted to limit visibility from below.
+20-foot pole-mounted fixtures are proposed to follow the driveway up the hill, and are also shown at the turn-around area near the garage entry.
+It is the turnaround where the fixtures may be the most visible, and at a minimum, where alternative fixture types should be considered.